GlaceCoding/akatsugit_pydetector/README.md

 # akatsugit_pydetector
 This is a personnal learning **fullstack** project to learn how to do datascience with python some data in an API REST.

+**Archived project:** Matplotlib is nice to use but need to be server side, that why I will do math in clientside with JS.
+See: https://github.com/GlaceCoding/42iceberg

 **WARNING: DEV IN PROGRESS**

 Actually graph appear in CLI: (Next step will be to use Flask+ReactJS).